NGUtech/bitcoin-stack/README.md

 Additionally it can launch an `elementsd` sidechain (aka Liquid), with `lightningd` implementation containers as `lightningddave` & `lightningdemma` servicing the LBTC asset.

+An application subscriber node is include which demonstrates how to connect to LND and listen to invoice messages.

 Everything is configured to run in **regtest** mode but can be adjusted as required.

 ## See the [changelog](CHANGELOG.md) before upgrading.